-The principal aim is to address where and how land managers and the bodies administering the new schemes will get heritage data and advice (with a particular emphasis upon the role of Historic England as an ALB and ALGAO as a delivery partner), testing different formats of data and advice provision within Land Management Plans.
-It will also consider how to identify if an activity is a national or local priority, and how these might then be linked together across agreements within the Landscape Recovery Scheme (with reference to the Local Nature Recovery Strategies now being piloted by Natural England).
+The principal aim was to address where and how land managers and the bodies administering the new schemes get heritage data and advice (with a particular emphasis upon the role of Historic England as an ALB and ALGAO as a delivery partner), testing different formats of data and advice provision within Land Management Plans.
+It also considered how to identify if an activity is a national or local priority, and how these then link together across agreements within the Landscape Recovery Scheme (with reference to the Local Nature Recovery Strategies now being piloted by Natural England).

-Having helped design the Test and Trial from the outset, our role will focus on Monitoring and Evaluation support to the T&T. As an expert in this area, Dr Pete Gaskell will lead on this work for the CCRI over the period of the project, February 2022 to May 2023.
+Having helped design the Test and Trial from the outset, our role focused on Monitoring and Evaluation support to the T&T. As an expert in this area, Dr Pete Gaskell led this work for the CCRI over the period of the project, February 2022 to May 2023.

 CCRI REF: 2020-018